“The empires of the future are the empires of the mind.” – Winston Churchill

 You may be familiar with the phrase “Your Thoughts Shape Your Reality.”
-For those of us who have to make public presentations, we know that our thoughts turn into words, which create images in our minds as well as in the minds of our audience.
-Let me take a moment now to remember for myself and then share with you a glimpse into how imagery improves our performance, especially for public speakers.
+For those of us who have to make public presentations, we know this as a truth.
+Our thoughts turn into words.
+Our words create images in our minds as well as in the minds of our audience.
+Allow me take a moment to remember and then share with you a glimpse into how imagery improves our performance.
+This is especially for public speakers.

 Start with A Little Science